 Our competitors are touting their platforms as “next generation SIEMs”.
 Some are going as far as saying they are the next Splunk.
 What we’re hearing from our customers and our advisory board is “We don’t need another SIEM.
 We have a SIEM.
 It’s not adding the value we need.
 We want an analytics product.”

-Gurucul is laser focused on behavior based security analytics.
+Gurucul is laser focused on behavior based cyber security analytics.
 When you hear our messaging, you’ll hear us talking more and more about security analytics and behavior analytics.
 We are purposely not positioning our product as a SIEM – to the dismay of some analysts.